RESEARCH

 Interaction between circadian clock and metabolism

 Recent studies indicate the link between circadian clock and metabolism and interestingly these relationships are bidirectional.
 While circadian clock orchestrates metabolic systems to optimize energy utilization across the light/dark cycle, changes in metabolism can feedback to the circadian clock.
 Although studies suggest the interaction between circadian clock and metabolism, the precise mechanisms through which circadian clock and metabolism interacts with each other remains to be largely achieved.
-To this end, we are examining the the requirement of circadian clock genes in modulating fat metabolism and starvation resistance in Drosophila.
-Central and peripheral clocks interact with each other to regulate food intake and specific metabolic pathways.
-Using a combination of behavioural, genetic and molecular methods we address the role of circadian clock in regulating metabolic neuropeptides in Drosophila.
-Another area of research we are pursuing is about the regulation of food intake and starvation mediated hyperactivity by circadian clock.
-Our studies are focused towards understanding the novel neuropeptides involved in starvation-induced changes in this behavioral choice.
+To this end, we are examining the the requirement of circadian clock genes in modulating lipid and carbohydrate metabolism in Drosophila.
+Central and peripheral clocks interact with each other to regulate metabolism.
+Using a combination of behavioural, genetic and molecular methods we address the role of central and peripheral circadian clocks in regulating metabolism in Drosophila.

 Molecular and neuronal basis of circadian clock precision